foreveryone1/ObsidianNotes/1 notes/11 media/111 books/Bell Jar, the.md

 author::Plath, Sylvia
 status:: Read
 rating:: Positive
-notes:: A withering olive tree link:: [[1 notes/11 media/111 books/Bell Jar, the|link]]
+notes:: A withering olive tree, being a woman, what society expects from a woman. link:: [[1 notes/11 media/111 books/Bell Jar, the|link]] date-read:: 2022/03/02
-date-read:: 2022/03/02